FreeAndFair/ColoradoRLA/server/README-ECLIPSE.md

 --------------------

-The installation of the various plug-ins we use for development, code quality, etc., is relatively automatic (though not yet as automatic as we would like).
+The installation of the various plug-ins we use for development, code quality, etc., is straightforward, but is nowhere near as automated as we would like.
 To install an Eclipse distribution with all the required tools and get the project ready for development, do the following:

   1. Download the Eclipse Oxygen installer for your platform from